huapeng01016/2021-jsm/pystata.md

 # Stata 17 introduces calling Stata from Python

 - Use Stata from Jupyter Notebook with magic commands
-- Use Stata from Python scripts with Stata API
+- Use Stata from Python scripts with pystata API
 - More information at [https://www.stata.com/python/pystata/](https://www.stata.com/python/pystata/)

 # Call Stata from Jupyter Notebook